Millennials now make up more than half of the current workforce.

 I could not agree more.

 I’ll admit that I’m a Baby Boomer.
-I was promoted into my current role as SVP of Learning for Fierce Conversation just after my boss (a Millenial who is the president of Fierce) was promoted into hers.
-She is a millennial and the president of Fierce.
+I was promoted into my current role as SVP of Learning for Fierce Conversation just after my boss (a Millenial) was promoted into hers.

 I will also admit that I had my concerns.
 Not about her ability, but about mine!
 What will it be like to work for (and with) someone who is so much younger than me?
 Will I be able to keep up?
 Will my ideas or even style of leadership mesh with hers?
 How will I handle her direction or critique, given that she’s closer to the age of my daughters than my own?